 - An even bigger departure from the eventual canon is that, while Palpatine is credited with turning the Old Republic into the Empire, the novel makes it clear that this was long ago, and that there have been other emperors since then.
 In fact the Empire itself wasn't necessarily a bad thing at first, and the current situation is only the result of Vader's influence on the "later corrupt emperors".

 - For those familiar with the fast-paced, high-flying lightsaber duels of later films (especially the prequels), the fateful final showdown between Obi-Wan Kenobi and Anakin Skywalker is... pretty stiff and rigid.
 Both are holding their lightsabers with both hands.
 George Lucas originally intended for Jedi to wield their lightsabers with both hands and fight like traditional swordsmen, much like some of the heroes in old serials that inspired George.
 By Return of the Jedi, Luke and Vader's duel involves a lot of jumping and often using one hand to fight with lightsabers, as shown in the Prequel Trilogy, though there were hints of it in their fight in The Empire Strikes Back.
 According to George in the DVD commentary, the duel in A New Hope is retconned to be because Obi-Wan is old and out of practice and Vader is part-machine (and also wants to humor Obi-Wan and humiliate him).

 - Older Legends EU material did attempt a somewhat more graceful explanation, in revealing that there are (as one might logically suspect for such a long-lived weapon and knightly order) multiple forms or stances of lightsaber combat, and the way that Vader and Kenobi fight is treated as both using a traditional, somewhat defensively-oriented dueling form.
-Precisely how much of this remains true post-Disney remains unclear.
+Precisely how much of this is still true post-Disney remains unclear.